 Computer science is the study of how we tell computers to “think” and function.
 This course teaches students about the fundamental concepts and elements of a computer language as well as how to put these pieces together to form complete tasks.
 Students apply these concepts and elements to scientific and mathematical problems chosen by the instructor as well as the students.
 The course explores the history of computer science throughout the semester to help students better understand how the field began and how it has changed over time.
 Students are assessed on the basis of daily homework, weekly quizzes and several projects assigned throughout the semester.

-Prerequisite: B- in Algebra II OR C in Algebra II with Trigonometry OR concurrently enrolled in Trigonometry/Finite Math
+Prerequisite: C- or better in Algebra II or in Algebra II with Trigonometry

 Working with students to observe phenomena in an unbiased fashion, pose increasingly sophisticated questions concerning what they see, and then seek answers to their hypotheses is the framework for the Science Department.
 In this process, students are encouraged to develop specific skills—critical thinking, problem-solving, working both independently and collaboratively, reading scientific material critically, and communicating effectively in both written and oral contexts.
 Concepts and processes in mathematics and science complement and augment each other, and the teachers in both departments meet to discuss curricular development and individual student progress and course selection.